awestover/enchantedForest/story/full_story.md

 about how much his life had been drastically altered in the past week.

 And then they heard screams, from far away, in the direction of the main cavern.
-Bob and Bucky looked at each other, and noded, they were in sync.
+Bob and Bucky looked at each other, and nodded, they were in sync.
 They both knew that they both knew that this was likely minions of Malimost coming after Bob because of this curse that was on him as "the chosen one".
 Whispering felt appropriate in the situation.

 "We have to get away from llama land.
 We should take the teleporter to storm land" Bucky whispered.

 "They're probably going to be heading towards the teleporter to stop us from escaping..."
 Bob noted.

 "They might not know where it is."
 Bucky noted.

 Bob took inventory.
 He had a vial of diamas that Mercury had given him, in addition to his enhanced shepherds crook.
-In his figth with the unicorn he had XXX
-Bucky had some weapons too.

-- escape to the telporter with Azeala and Mercury (Mercury can die though)
+In his brief fight against the boar next to his village, and his fight with the kirin he had been able to instinctively wield the levant.
+In the worst case scenario Bucky had some weapons too, Bob didn't quite remember what, but he had held his own against the boars in the fight with the Kirin.

+Bob considered their options.
+They could stay trapped in this side tunnel, where Malimost's minions would inevitably sniff them out eventually, or they could head towards the source of the screaming -- hoping to avoid notice in what was likely to become a large battle, or possibly a large massacre-- and sneak by to the teleporters.
+In-action was the decision to be hunted down.
+Acting, though risky, at least gave them a chance.

+"OK Bucky, I guess you're right", Bob decided.
+"Let's head towards the main cavern.
+Maybe in the confusion we can get past to the teleporter."

+"Are you sure?
+It seems pretty dangerous" Bucky said, his worry for Bob now overriding his rationality.

+"Yes, I think it's the safest way.
+If we stay here we're bound to be found."

+The matter decided, they took off running for the main cavern.
+As they approached the sounds of what was clearly a battle -- for the moment at least -- became louder.
+When they came to the mouth of the tunnel they stopped to assess the situation.
+It was chaos.
+The same boars that had attacked their village had found the caverns and were waging war on the caverns.
+As Bob watched the caverners boldy fought against the boars, striking many down.
+However, many of the caverners were already bleeding from wounds where they had been gored by the razor sharp tusks of the boars.

+Bob saw the tunnel that led to the teleporter which Azeala had pointed out previously.
+There was no way that they could get to it.
+The hoard of boars was positioned exactly so as to block anyone from escaping by that route.
+Bob was about to tell Bucky that they had better turn back and try to hide somewhere in the vast network of tunnels.
+Maybe the caverners would kill enough boars that they would have insufficient troops to conduct a thorough search.
+Maybe they could find another escape route.
+Being here was clearly futile, and dangerous.

+But before Bob could say this a voice rang out loudly in the cavern.

+"Fall back!" a loud voice said, clearly directed at the caverners.

+Bob watched as all the caverners fled into tunnels, and the boars, momentarily confused at the sudden disengagment did not pursue them.

+The woman who had spoken was the only caverner left in the large main cavern.
+Although she was facing the boars all alone, she did not look scarred, only resolute.

+She held out a thin sword, lined with diamas, and it suddenly burst into flames.
+She pointed it at a section of the horde of boars and an enormous fireball eminated from her sword, its heading aligned with the orientation of her sword.
+The concentrated beam of flame completely disintegrated the boars that it hit.
+The rest of the boars were shooken from their brief moment of shock -- it had taken very little time for the Fire Levancer to shoot her fireball -- and charged her.
+The cavern was imersed in flames as she fought them off.
+Looking on, as Bob knew every other person in the caverns was, he noticed that the fire levancer was glowing -- not the orangish-red glow of a fire but a soft white glow.

+As he watched she sliced through countless boars with her glowing blade, which seemed to easily pass through their bodies, and completely disintegrate them.

+It was a stunning display of power.
+However, Bob also noticed that the battle was not one-sided.
+The occasional boar would get a hit in on her.
+She was bleeding from several cuts on her arms and legs.
+However, she kept going until the last boar was disintegrated.
+Everything was still for a moment.
+The woman turned around, and although there was no way she could know where he was, she seemed to look straight at him, as if she knew him.

+"More will come."
+She whispered, her voice amplified by the emptiness of the cavern.
+"Go.
+Now."

+Then she fell over, dead from loss of blood.
+The people emerged from the tunnels and headed towards the teleporters.
+No one talked, although many quietly sobbed.

+Everyone decided to leave the caverns, the fire levancer was right, they were not safe anymore.

+Bob and Bucky got in the fast moving line of people walking up to the teleporter to storm land.
+When it was their turn they ran up to the huge platform and stepped through the shimmering teleporter.

+They emerged into storm land, and waited for Mercury and Azeala, who they hoped would soon emerge from the teleporter to give them guidance.
+Eventually they did, looking slightly beat up from the attack of the boars, but not seriously injured.

+"Follow me" Azeala said quietly, and she led them to a shelter where they spent the night.

 - Azeala introduces Bob to a mentor in the storm land
 - Bob does some prep before facing Leviathan
 - Bob faces Leviathan, gets key
 - the group goes to Plant land
 - Bob faces a boss; bucky dies
-- Bob is inspired by Bucky's death to be a better person